Exploring Radar Data Representations in Autonomous Driving: A Comprehensive Review: Radar Data Representations

 Radar grid maps provide spatial structure in BEV, offering interpretable and intuitive environmental understanding for geometric localization and obstacle detection.
 The grid map representation is useful for static objects, as the velocity information is ignored during map construction.
 By analyzing reflected power values, different object types (e.g., vehicles, pedestrians, buildings) can be distinguished, aiding semantic mapping and scene understanding.

 However, as grid maps are constructed from radar point clouds, point cloud sparsity impacts detection, segmentation, and localization accuracy.
 This may reduce the accuracy of fine-grained object details or small objects in the grid map.
-Moreover, closely spaced objects may be difficult to distinguish in radar grid maps.
+Moreover, closely spaced objects are difficult to distinguish in radar grid maps.